turingschool-examples/restaurant_2211/README.md

 - remove the turingschool remote
 - remove the git history and initialize a new git repo (rm -rf .git && git init)
 - create a branch called harness
-- commit the Gemfile, spec directory, and, optionally, the remainder of the README
+- commit the Gemfile, harness directory, and, optionally, the remainder of the README
 - Create a new repo on turingschool-examples called `restaurant_<cohort number>`
 - Add that remote
 - Push up both branches